A primary-detail layout is an interface that shows a list of items and the corresponding details of the selected item.

 Row selection differs from bulk/checkbox selection, and both selection types operate independent of each other.

 When checkbox select and row select are both available in a primary-detail layout, the details pane will populate an empty state and guide users to either make an action in the toolbar or clear the selected checkboxes to return to the selected row’s detail view.
 This empty state should show to alleviate confusion for the different select states when both are present in a table.

 Here are some other best practices to keep in mind:

 - There needs to be a selected state for the primary item (row or card) currently populating the details pane.

-- If the details pane isn’t auto expanded, there needs to be an affordance to open an item in the primary pane (such as a view details button or a hover/selectable row states) or in a toolbar (such as an icon to toggle open/close the details pane).
+- If the details pane isn’t auto expanded, there needs to be an affordance to open an item in the primary pane (such as a hover/selectable row/card states) or in a toolbar (such as an icon to toggle open/close the details pane).

 - If the details pane can be toggled close, there needs to be a close icon in the top-right of the details pane.
 Users may also toggle open/close in a toolbar.

 For empty states, if the details pane is automatically expanded on default but a primary item is not selected by default, then there should be an empty state in the details pane directing users to make a selection in the primary.
 In cases where there is bulk select capability in the primary component, an expanded details drawer should display an empty state informing users that multiple items have been selected.
 To view details of a single primary item, the user must clear their selection.

 A splitter allows you to create a layout with resizable panes.
 The orientation of a splitter can be set to vertical or horizontal.